jekyll/jekyll/site/_docs/themes.md

 ## Overriding theme defaults

-Jekyll themes set default layouts, includes, stylesheets and static assets, that can be overridden by your site's content.
+Jekyll themes set default layouts, includes, and stylesheets, that can be overridden by your site's content.
 For example, if your selected theme has a `page` layout, you can override the theme's layout by creating your own `page` layout in the `_layouts` folder (e.g., `_layouts/page.html`).

 Jekyll will look first to your site's content, before looking to the theme's defaults, for any requested file in the following folders:

 * `/_layouts`
 * `/_includes`
 * `/_sass`
-* `/assets/`

 Refer to your selected theme's documentation and source repository for more information on what files you can override.
 {: .note .info}